Sustainability and Social Justice

 Lead investigator: Professor Pamela Snow (LRHS / College of Science, Health & Engineering)

-Co-investigator: Associate Professor Margarita Frederico (School of Allied Health, College of Science, Health & Engineering)
+Co-investigator: Associate Professor Margarita Frederico (School of Allied Health, Human Services and Sport, College of Science, Health & Engineering)

 Children and adolescents in out-of-home care who have experienced trauma from abuse and/or neglect have poor outcomes in all life domains in adulthood.
 Previous studies suggest that language and literacy difficulties may be over-represented in this population, though data are scarce.
 This interdisciplinary pilot study will entail speech-language pathology assessments of a small number of adolescents in out-of-home care and will identify the types of receptive and expressive oral language and literacy problems experienced by these children.
 Aboriginal young people will be included as they are over-represented in out-of-home-care statistics.
 We will ensure that assessment tools and approaches will be culturally appropriate.
 Findings will inform the development of a larger, representative descriptive study, and a language and literacy intervention protocol for the population.
 The intervention protocol will take account of the impact of trauma on these children and the challenges associated with traditional speech pathology service delivery in such cases.